 Sharing nudes and semi-nudes (also known as sexting or youth-produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+This includes pseudo-images that are computer-generated images that otherwise appear to be a photograph or video.

-Children includes everyone under the age of 18.
+Children includes everyone under the age of 181.